trduong/iOS_Template/README.md

 1. If you plan on using the "Basic With Server" template, follow the instructions for downloading and setting up your Rails server using the accompanying [Rails Application Template](http://github.com/CoolAssPuppy/Rails_template).
 2. Download the ZIP file containing all of the contents of this template.
-3. Name the unzipped folder something you'd like to see in Xcode and copy it to your ~/Library/Developer/Xcode/Templates folder.
+3. Name the unzipped folder something you'd like to see in Xcode (e.g., "Facebook") and copy it to your ~/Library/Developer/Xcode/Templates folder.

 ### Create a Facebook App ###
 You'll follow the remainder of these instructions each time you want to use the template to create a new app.